We now sell K9 Kravings Frozen dog food & many other healthy treats and supplements

 We specialize in aquatic training and exercise for your pet.
-Our Hudson Aquatic's freestanding canine pool and AquaPaws Jr. underwater treadmill system or Oasis underwater treadmill system are perfect ways to enhance the health and well being of your dog.
+Our Hudson Aquatic's freestanding canine pool, AquaPaws Jr. underwater treadmill system or Oasis underwater treadmill system are perfect ways to enhance the health and well being of your dog.
 Whether due to an injury, neurological condition, relaxation or fun your dog or cat can benefit from our unique and individualized services.
-Add in a massage and your pet is living a better quality of life.
-Multiple veterinarians are already referring their clients to Aquatic Paws: Merrifield Animal Hospital, VCA SouthPaws Veterinary Specialist & Emergency Center, Pender Vet, Caring Hands Animal Hospital (Merrifield), The Veterinary Holistic Center, Critterfixer's Mobile Veterinary Care and Mainstay Veterinary Practice, and Companion Animal Hospital in Springfield.
-In addition, Friends of the Fairfax County Animal Shelter sponsor dogs in the shelter who can benefit from swimming or the underwater treadmill.
+We want your pet to live a better quality of life.
+Multiple veterinarians refer their clients to Aquatic Paws: Merrifield Animal Hospital, VCA SouthPaws Veterinary Specialist & Emergency Center, Pender Vet, Caring Hands Animal Hospital (Merrifield), The Veterinary Holistic Center, Critterfixer's Mobile Veterinary Care and Mainstay Veterinary Practice, Town & Country Animal Hospital and Companion Animal Hospital in Springfield to name a few.
+We have also partnered with Paws Of Honor in helping retired Service and Military working dogs live their best retirement life.